Mstyslav Chernov: Career with Associated Press

-In August 2020, the journalist worked in Belarus, covering the presidential elections.
+In August 2020, Chernov worked in Belarus, covering the presidential elections.
 After the announcement that Lukashenko was the winner of the elections, large-scale protests began.
 In Minsk, Chernov was captured and beaten by Belarusian law enforcement officers.
-The photographer lost consciousness after being beaten in the police van.
-He regained consciousness already in the ambulance.
+He lost consciousness after being beaten in a police van and regained consciousness in an ambulance.
 During protests Chernov recorded the moment when a man in a bloody shirt fell to the ground.
-Later it was established that this is protester Oleksandr Taraikovsky.
+Later it was established that this protester was Oleksandr Taraikovsky.
 Chernov's photo and video became incontrovertible evidence that Taraikovsky was shot at point-blank range by members of the special forces on August 10, 2020 in Minsk, while government media tried to portray the incident as something that happened due to the carelessness of a protester.
 After that, Chernov was deported from the country, and his accreditation was not extended.

-During 2020 and 2021, he also works in Nagorno-Karabakh, Afghanistan, Lithuania, and Armenia.
+During 2020 and 2021, he also worked in Nagorno-Karabakh, Afghanistan, Lithuania, and Armenia.

-In February and March 2022, during the Russian invasion of Ukraine, Chernov and the freelancer Evgeniy Maloletka, working for AP, stayed in Mariupol, which was encircled by the Russian troops, under siege, and extensively bombed, whereas the Russian Ministry of Foreign Affairs and the Defense Ministry claimed that Russia only targets military installations.
-Chernov and Maloletka were among the few journalists, and, according to the AP, the only international journalists in Mariupol during that period, and their photographs were extensively used by Western media to cover the situation.
+In February and March 2022, during the Russian invasion of Ukraine, Chernov and the freelancer Evgeniy Maloletka, working for AP, stayed in Mariupol, which was encircled by Russian troops, under siege, and extensively bombed, whereas the Russian Ministry of Foreign Affairs and the Defense Ministry claimed that Russia only targets military installations.
+Chernov and Maloletka were among the few journalists, and, according to the AP, the only international journalists in Mariupol during that period, and their photographs were used by Western media to cover the situation.
 According to Chernov, on 11 March they were in a hospital taking photos when they were taken of the city with the assistance of Ukrainian soldiers.
 They managed to escape from Mariupol unharmed.
-On 23 May 2022 Chernov, together with Maloletka and Vasilisa Stepanenko, received the Knight International Journalism Award for their work in Mariupol, as announced by the International Center for Journalists.
+On 23 May 2022 Chernov, together with Maloletka and Vasilisa Stepanenko, received the Knight International Journalism Award for their work in Mariupol.
+At the end of 2022 he was included in the nationwide Ukrainian ratings "People of the HB 2022 in the year of war" and "14 songs, photos and art objects that became symbols of Ukrainian resistance" by Forbes Ukraine.